Global and Local Contrastive Self-Supervised Learning for Semantic Segmentation of HR Remote Sensing Images: Introduction

-Self-supervised learning provides a new paradigm, as shown in \cref{fig:SSL}, which first learns knowledge from unlabeled image data by designing self-supervised signals, and then transfer to downstream tasks, achieving comparable performance to supervised learning on downstream tasks with just limited labeled samples \cite{JingTian-55}.
-While large amounts of labeled data are not available, unlabeled image data covering the whole world with great diversity and richness are readily accessible, and the information contained in the image data is much richer than sparse labels, so we can expect to learn potentially more general knowledge through self-supervised learning.
+Self-supervised learning\cite{jing2020self,misra2020self,jaiswal2021survey} provides a new paradigm, as shown in Fig. \ref{fig1:SSL}, which first learns knowledge from unlabeled image data by designing self-supervised signals and then transfers it to downstream tasks, achieving comparable performance to supervised learning on downstream tasks with a limited number of labeled samples \cite{jing2020self}.
+While large amounts of labeled data are not available for remote sensing images, unlabeled image data covering the whole world with great diversity and richness are readily accessible, and because the information contained in the unlabeled image data is much richer than the sparse labels, we can expect to potentially learn more general knowledge through self-supervised learning.

+In this work, we focus on contrastive learning, which is a typical and successful self-supervised method in the field of natural image classification \cite{HeFan-42-MoCo,Chen2020-simCLR,LiZhou-45-PCL}.
+Recently, some studies have introduced contrastive learning into the field of remote sensing and proved its feasibility \cite{StojnicRisojevic-87,LiuYu-88,TaoQi-89,JungOh-90}.
+However, most of these studies are designed for scene classification tasks.
+It can be expected that it is appropriate to utilize existing instance-wise contrastive learning \cite{Chen2020-simCLR} on scene classification datasets, but, as producing scene classification datasets is complex, it is more meaningful to explore how to perform contrastive learning directly on cropped remote sensing images.
+In addition, the existing instance-wise contrastive learning is designed for learning image-level representations, thus it is not optimal for semantic segmentation tasks that require pixel-level discrimination.